 - 3. No Area to Practice Writing Kanji

-Despite the vast majority of the explanations being super useful, there some of the kanji mnemonic snippets that won’t give you that instant recall.
+Despite the vast majority of the explanations being super useful, there are some kanji mnemonic snippets that won’t give you that instant recall.
 Be prepared for that.

 For example, here was one of the weaker explanations I came across:

 Writing is such a big part of kanji learning for me.
 One of the drawbacks of this book is that there is no place for you to practice writing the book.
 But I consider this a minor issue?
 Why?
 Because each kanji clearly shows the stroke order.
-So really all you need is a scratch piece of paper or a notebook and, VOILA!, instant practice.
+So really all you need is a scratch piece of paper or a notebook and, VOILA!